Click here to return to homepage

 B. Interpretation and Application of Article 4

-26. In the context of examining the measure introduced by the United States on exports of certain products from Turkey, referred to in paragraphs 6 and 7 above, the TMB held with respect to Article 4:
+14. In the context of examining the measure introduced by the United States on exports of certain products from Turkey, the TMB held that the provisions of Article 4 have to be read in conjunction with the other provisions of the Agreement:

 A. Text of Article 5